laelynette/CPE-313/README.md

 Hi!
-I'm Maria Antonette Castillo, taking a course in Computer Engineering at Technological Institue of the Philippines.
+I'm Maria Antonette Castillo, taking a course in Computer Engineering at Technological Institute of the Philippines.